 Unfortunately, on June 5, 2015, the National Park Service announced its final GMP for Biscayne National Park.
 Despite commitments made by Biscayne National Park officials to work with stakeholders and the state of Florida to explore less restrictive options, the GMP includes a marine reserve, eliminating fishing and severely restricting boating in over 10,000 acres of the park’s most popular and productive marine waters.

-On June 26, Representatives Carlos Curbelo, Ileana Ros-Lehtinen, and Mario Diaz-Balart sent a letter to the House Committees on Natural Resources and Small Business requesting an oversight hearing be held on the National Park Service’s GMP and Fisheries Management Plan for Biscayne National Park.
+On June 26, 2015, Florida Representatives Carlos Curbelo, Ileana Ros-Lehtinen, and Mario Diaz-Balart sent a letter to the House Committees on Natural Resources and Small Business requesting an oversight hearing be held on the National Park Service’s GMP and Fisheries Management Plan for Biscayne National Park.
+The joint oversight congressional hearing was ultimately held on August 3, 2015 in Homestead, FL and was entitled “Restricted Access at Biscayne National Park and Implications for Fishermen, Small Businesses, the Local Economy and Environment”.
+The hearing explored concerns from the recreational fishing community at large surrounding the undue closure of over 10,000 acres within the BNP despite objections from, most notably, the Florida Fish and Wildlife Conservation Commission as well as many recreational angling advocacy groups.

 Share this page